DUE TO THE COVID-19 EMERGENCY WE ARE CLOSED UNTIL FURTHER NOTICE

 Since we have no guest telephone or computer service, we ask that you organize your travel and work schedules in advance and that during your stay you remain in the monastery and not make outside trips.

-There is no smoking anywhere in the monastery and we are not able to accept pets.
+There is no smoking anywhere in the monastery.
+We are not able to accept pets.

 *THE EIGHT PRECEPTS

 1. Harmlessness: not intentionally taking the life of any living creature.

 2. Trustworthiness: not taking anything that has not been given.

 3. Celibacy: refraining from any kind of sexual behaviour.